IN/FIDELITY

 Drunken, I must rest my head

-Against the stronghold of your beautiful chest
+Against your beautiful chest’s stronghold

 O, thirsty desire, why do you tie